MalekMansour/Killer-Invasion/Tarot_Cards.md

 * The Drunk (5% Chance) - Gives drunk effect for 4 minutes in game

 * The Dead Man (5% Chance) - Kills the player
-* The Guardian Angel (5% Chance) - Will stop anyone from entering the home for 10 minutes in game
+* The Guardian Angel (5% Chance) - Will freeze every killer in the game for 20 minutes in game

 * The Joker (5% Chance) - Will give a random effect
 * The Cave Man (5% Chance) - Will disable the computer for 4 minutes in game and turn off all lights